ghodss/kubernetes-macosx-development/README.md

 Now you can push branches to your fork and issue pull requests against Kubernetes.

-Once you have a Kubernetes checkout in your GOPATH, git clone this repo (does not need to be in your GOPATH), `cd` into it then run `vagrant up` inside.
-That will start up the VM and bootstrap it with docker, golang and a mount of your kubernetes checkout (amongst other things; see [setup.sh](setup.sh) for the complete bootstrapping process).
+Once you have a Kubernetes checkout in your GOPATH, git clone this repo (it does not need to be in your GOPATH), `cd` into it then run `vagrant up` inside.
+That will start up the VM and bootstrap it with docker, go, and a mount of your kubernetes checkout (amongst other things; see [setup.sh](setup.sh) for the complete bootstrapping process).
 Use `vagrant ssh` to SSH into the VM.
 Enter the `k` command (which is an alias to cd into the kubernetes directory), then enter `hack/local-up-cluster.sh` to start up a cluster.

 The kubernetes apiserver is run on 10.245.1.2, not on 127.0.0.1, in order to enable access from your OS X host machine.
 If you want to use kubectl from your Mac, run `export KUBERNETES_MASTER=10.245.1.2:8080` (the VM's environment is already preconfigured as such).